-The symposium will cover the entire range of 3d metal catalysis, including strong bond activation, photoredox-catalysis, metallaelectro-catalysis, late-stage modification and material sciences among others.
-Internationally leading scientists will provide cutting edge presentations of their latest scientific findings.
+The symposium covered the entire range of 3d metal catalysis, including strong bond activation, photoredox-catalysis, metallaelectro-catalysis, late-stage modification and material sciences among others.
+Internationally leading scientists provided cutting edge presentations of their latest scientific findings.

-The symposium originally planned to take place in July had unfortunately to be cancelled; it will now be held as an online symposium with a smaller number of speakers.
-A chat platform will also be provided, allowing discussions and questions.
-Participants are welcome to apply for an online poster presentation.
+The symposium originally planned to take place in July had unfortunately to be cancelled; it was now held as an online symposium with discussions and questions.
+An online poster presentation was included.

 Michael Neidig / University of Rochester, USA

 Jana Roithova / Radboud University, The Netherlands